 Tests for infection may also be done.

-may also be done to check your heart's electrical activity.
+may also be done.
+It will show any problems with your heart's electrical activity.

 Insulin may be given by IV or injections.
-The insulin will immediately start reversing the cycle causing DKA.
 The insulin will let the body use glucose for fuel again.
-Fat will not be needed for fuel, so new ketones will not be made.
+Fat will not be needed for fuel, new ketones will not be made.
 The body will then be able to get rid of the extra ketones.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.